larksq/obsidian-llm-summary/README.md

   - Our Theory and Methods and How We Solve Them
   - Experiments to Back Our Theory

-You can change the pdf_folder, output_folder, or openai_api_key by passing arguments into the python script.
+You can change the pdf_folder, output_folder, or openai_api_key by passing arguments into the Python script.
 You can also automatically delete these PDF files by setting delete_pdf to True.

 ## Create New Concept Notes

   - Select the concept text you want to define
-  - Open command, run "New concept from selected" and wait for the process (by checking status changes).
+  - Open command palette, run "New concept from selected" and wait for the process (by checking status changes).

 ### Hotkey Setting

-We strongly recommend to set a hotkey for this command to avoid interuptions during your reading.
+We strongly recommend setting a hotkey for this command to avoid interruptions during your reading.
 Click 'Settings...' -> 'Hotkeys', and search 'LLM Summary' to setup a hotkey for the 'New concept from selected' command.

 <img src="hotkeys.png" width=600px>